 6. Have some fun

 If you can commit even 10 minutes a day to something you enjoy to the core, it will restore your emotional balance.
-For some, that could mean jumping on the backyard trampoline with the kids.
+For some, that could mean relaxing at home is jumping on the backyard trampoline with the kids.
 Others enjoy coaching little league or volunteering services.

 You can find relieving joy in helping the children with their homework, playing video games, or bowling once a week.
 Or, you might meet with your wine, book, or bridge club to get out of the house.

 Relaxing at home after a long day, you can simply mean you loosen your belt, take off your shoes, and open a beer.
 But according to the Mayo Clinic, “To get the most benefit, use relaxation techniques along with other positive coping methods, such as thinking positively, finding humour, problem-solving, managing time, exercising, getting enough sleep, and reaching out to supportive family and friends.”